BadMagic100/TheRealJournalRando/README.md

   be randomized.
 * **Randomize Weathered Mask** - whether the Weathered Mask entry will be randomized.
 * **Randomize Menderbug** - whether the Menderbug entry will be randomized.
+* **Randomize Hunter's Mark** - whether the Hunter's Mark will be randomized.
+* (tentative) **Grind Godhome Bosses** - whether godhome enemies can be used to allow bosses to have higher costs than default.